opencost/opencost-website/docs/configuration/aws.md

 * `<ATHENA_PROJECT_ID>` is the AWS AccountID where the Athena CUR is.
 For example: `530337586277`.
 * `<MASTER_PAYER_ARN>` is an optional value which should be set if you are using a multi-account billing set-up and are not accessing Athena through the primary account.
 It should be set to the ARN of the role in the management (formerly master payer) account, for example: `arn:aws:iam::530337586275:role/OpenCostRole`.

-Set these values into the following object and add them to the AWS array in the `cloud-integration.json`:
+Set these values into the AWS array in the `cloud-integration.json`:

 ``` json
 {